qingbol/CUParkit/Readme.md

 The app folder is where the frontend code goes.
 It communicates to the api via
 POST, GET, PUT, etc. with JSON.

+## Testing
+Postman is helpful for testing the api.
+The 'test' folder containst the production environment variables and collection of tests.